pyeventsourcing/esdbclient/README.md

 The `RecordedEvent` class is used when reading events.

-The attribute `type` is a Python `str` object, used to indicate the type of event that was recorded.
+The attribute `type` is a Python `str`, used to indicate the type of event that was recorded.

 The attribute `data` is a Python `bytes` object, used to indicate the data of the